Skip to Main Content

 Advice on Giving Presentations

-Although you are not required to use any slides, or to structure your presentation in a specific way, using a few well-organized slides can help the judges focus on the details of your presentation AND help you get to your demo much faster.
+Although you are not required to use any slides, or to structure your presentation in a specific way, using at least a single attention-getting slide can help the judges focus on the details of your presentation AND help you get to your demo much faster.
 We offer the following template as an example of how you might approach designing your slides.

 Hackathon Teams & Projects